based-jace/concurrency-parallelism-and-asyncio/blog.md

 Because they don't require a lot of intensive effort, you can do them all at once without having to wait on anything or divert your attention away.

 Now let's take a look at how to implement this in Python.
 We could use the `multiprocessing` library, but let's use the `concurrent.futures` library instead -- it eliminates the need to manage your number of process manually.
 Because the major benefit of multiprocessing happens when you perform multiple cpu-heavy tasks, we're going to compute the squares of 1 million (1000000) to 1 million and 16 (1000016).

-*For those of you already familiar with the concept of threading/multithreading in general, multiprocessing is Python's way to have that functionality.
-Regular Python threads are unable to accomplish this due to something called the Global Interpreter Lock (GIL), and it's necessary as CPython's (Python's default implementation) memory management is not thread safe.*

-*More info about Python's GIL and thread safety can be found on [Real Python](https://realpython.com/python-gil/) and Python's [official docs](https://docs.python.org/2.0/api/threads.html).*

 The only import we'll need is `concurrent.futures`.